Cape Breton Island: Toponymy

 Cape Breton Island takes its name from its easternmost point, Cape Breton.
-At least two theories for this name have been put forward.
-The first connects it to the Gascon fishing port of Capbreton.
-Basque whalers and fishermen traded with the Miꞌkmaq of this island from the early sixteenth century.

-The second connects it to the Bretons of northwestern France.
-A Portuguese mappa mundi of 1516–1520 includes the label "terra q(ue) foy descuberta por Bertomes" in the vicinity of the Gulf of St Lawrence, which means "land discovered by Bretons".
+This may have been named after the Gascon fishing port of Capbreton, but more probably takes its name from the Bretons of northwestern France.
+A Portuguese mappa mundi of 1516–20 includes the label "terra q(ue) foy descuberta por Bertomes" in the vicinity of the Gulf of St Lawrence, which means "land discovered by Bretons".
 The name "Cape Breton" first appears on a map of 1516, as C(abo) dos Bretoes, and became the general name for both the island and the cape toward the end of the 16th century.

-The Breton origin of the name is not universally accepted, however.
-William Francis Ganong argued that the Portuguese term Bertomes referred to Englishmen or Britons, and that the name should be interpreted as "Cape of the English".
+The indigenous Mi'kmawi'simk name for the island is Unama'ki, which loosely translates to "land of fog."
+Unama'ki is one of the seven districts of Mi'kmaw Country, Mi'kma'ki, which itself forms one branch of the Wabanaki Confederacy.
+The district hosts the seat of the Grand Council (Sante' Mawio'mi) at Mniku, which still functions as the capital of the nation in the Potlotek reserve.
+Despite colonial efforts to replace indigenous names, the use of "Unama'ki" has increased in recent years, with examples including Unama'ki College (an offshoot of Cape Breton University), the multicultural festival "Hello Cape Breton - Kwe' Unama'ki," and private organizations using the name, including, for example, Cape Breton Partnership's investment campaign titled "Invest in Unama’ki – Cape Breton."